 The first step when working with a Certified Value Builder™ is getting your Value Builder Score.
 This is an assessment of how valuable your company currently is based on the 8 Key Drivers of Company Value.
 More importantly, the Value Builder Score helps identify areas of weakness within the company and provides actionable steps to improve.
 Letton’s first score was a 58 out of a possible 100.
 Despite uncovering areas of improvement, Smith was confident they would be successful.
 When discussing the qualities he saw in Letton early on, Smith said, “Craig was a highly competent business owner even before we got together.
 The number one rule of the coach is, performance is in the hands of the performer.”

-Smith identified the Switzerland Structure as the first key driver that needed to be addressed.
-The Switzerland Structure is a concept that measures how dependent the business is on a single employee, customer, or supplier.
-In Letton’s case, the company was far too reliant on him as the owner.
+Smith identified Hub & Spoke as the first key driver that needed to be addressed.
+Hub & Spoke is a concept that measures how dependent the business is on its owner.
 Reflecting on this, Letton said, “I managed every client, and I had all the major relationships.
 If I were hit by a bus, we’d be toast.”

 With a staff of six, Letton was heavily involved in sales, customer relationships, and vendor management.
 This led Letton and Smith to prioritize forming a management team and delegating specific tasks.
-They spent the next few months hiring and training new staff to apply the Switzerland Structure successfully.
+They spent the next few months hiring and training new staff.
 When discussing this, Letton said, “This is the biggest piece I’ve been working on.
 We now have a senior leadership team, and over time, I’ve moved away from doing everything to focusing on the specific areas where I can add the most value to the business.”